 - Moderate amounts of fish and other seafood, eggs, dairy and poultry

-You will also be required to largely limit your consumption of alcohol – except red wine which is allowed during meal time, processed foods should be fully eliminated from the diet, and other types of animal protein especially red meat should be consumed in low to moderate amounts (17, 20).
+You will also be required to largely limit your consumption of alcohol – except red wine which is allowed in moderation with meals, ultra processed foods should be largely eliminated from the diet, and other types of animal protein especially red meat should be consumed in low to moderate amounts (17, 20).

 Some extra points to note with regards to this eating plan include

 - Water should be your main daily beverage and while wine is allowed, the Harvard School of Public Health states that its consumption is limited to 1 to 2 glasses per day for men and just 1 glass for women.

 - When it comes to animal protein, fish and other seafood make up the largest part of your dietary needs and should be consumed at least twice a week.
 Poultry, eggs, and dairy products, while allowed in the diet, should be limited to a few times a week.
 When it comes to red meat, its consumption should be reduced to just a few times a month.

 - As previously stated, olive oil is the main source of healthy fats and thus will be the main star of this simple meal plan to lose weight.
 However, it is not the only source available for you.
 You can get these healthy fats from other sources such as avocados, nuts, and fatty fish.

 When you look up the lists of the best diets today, chances are that the Mediterranean eating pattern will be high on whichever list you come across, with people claiming how good it is not only for weight loss but for your overall health.
 But is this a fact or is this meal plan for weight loss another trendy diet that will give you zero results?